Manila City Jail: 19th and 20th centuries

-The Old Bilibid Prison, then known as Carcel y Presidio Correccional (Spanish, "Correctional Jail and Military Prison") occupied a rectangular piece of land that was part of the Mayhalique Estate in the heart of Manila.
+The Old Bilibid Prison, then known as Carcel y Presidio Correccional (Spanish, "Correctional Jail and Military Prison") occupied a rectangular piece of land that was part of the Mayhaligue Estate in the heart of Manila.
 The old prison was established by the Spanish colonial government on June 25, 1865, via royal decree.
 It was divided into two sections: the carcel (jail), which could accommodate 600 inmates, and the presidio (prison), which could hold 527 prisoners.

 In October 1936, the Commonwealth of the Philippines allocated 1 million Philippine pesos to build a new prison in Muntinlupa on 551 ha of land, in an area that was considered at that time to be remote.
 Construction began the same year.

 In 1940, the prisoners, equipment and facilities were transferred from Old Bilibid to the new prison, which was named the New Bilibid Prison.
 The remnants of the old facility became the Manila City Jail.